agenteo/agenteo.github.com/source/_posts/2013-07-16-using-plugins-as-components-of-a-large-ruby-on-rails2-application.md

   - /work/ruby/2013/07/16/using-plugins-as-components-of-a-large-ruby-on-rails2-application.html/
 ---

-This is a short story about the creation and maintenance of a large Ruby on Rails application, and how after initially sticking to the Rails conventions I questioned them and used Rails plugins to structure the code of new components.
+In 2008 I was working on a large Rails 2 application for 3 years and that's when I realized following the framework conventions wasn't bringing the best results and switched to a plugin structure--the precursor of current engines.

 Thanks to Ben and Red Ant to let me use the project as a use case.

 ## The story
-Sometime we work on a small size project.

-Without much upfront design we deliver the product following the Ruby on Rails conventions, maybe using scaffold generators, maybe dropping in a few gems.

-It's critical to acknowledge those scenarios, a good part of Rails's popularity is due to those kind of projects.

-But I believe Ruby on Rails can handle large projects too and this story is about those times.

-I worked on this new green field project containing many concepts at the foundation of the system, and we simply couldn't go live without all of them.

-This first part goes through how I realized I had to step away from some of Ruby on Rails's conventions in order to introduce a little bit of structure in the large application we where working on.

-The year was 2008 and the app was running on Rails 2.

-Six years later I believe large Ruby on Rails apps are facing the same pitfalls.
-I will discuss a more updated technical solution in a follow up article.

-## The project (Huggies.com.au)
-This was a rebuild of a big multinational brand, the legacy site was mostly presenting content to the users, now we had to create a social experience around that content.

-For example the name finder component in the legacy site was just browsing a list of names.
-In the new build it would allow users to vote names, an improved search, creating shortlists to share with family (which would then be allowed to vote), popularity graphs.
+Sometime we deliver small size short time projects without much architecture and strictly follow the Ruby on Rails conventions--a good part of the framework popularity is from those type of projects **but I think Rails can handle large projects and keep them maintainable**.

+The site was primarly showing static content to users and enabling discussions on a forum--the new version was going to introduce a social aspect to the content.
+For example the name finder component was browsing a list of names and its new version was going to allow shortlisting, voting names, sharing with family which would also vote, weekly popularity graphs.
-The project rebuild was ongoing for about 10 months.

-The team was composed of two backend developers, two frontend plus designers and PMs.
+The project rebuild went on for about 10 months with a team of two backend developers, two frontend plus designers and a project manager.

-We knew we had to implement what existed in the legacy site and deliver new/improved components:
+I don't remember why but we decided against gradually deploying areas and instead rebuild all the key areas required to match the legacy:

 * name finder
 * promotions
 * kids activities